Monday, 20 October 2025

 Access to the file system of the Host

 Now we can use Docker Compose to manage our containers, we can take a look at mapping the host Pi file system inside our containers.
 Following the Client Libraries tutorial at: https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Colcon-Tutorial.html we need to create a folder on our host Pi called 'ros2_ws'.
 I created this folder in my home directory.
-Next add the path to this folder on the host, to the path '/ros2_ws' in the dev-build container, by changing the container definition in the docker-compose.yml file to the following:
+Next add the path to this folder on the host, to the path '/ros2_ws' in the dev-build container, by adding it to the volumes section in the docker-compose.yml file as follows:

 dev-build: